-The Statement of Net Position presents the assets (current and noncurrent), deferred outflows, liabilities (current and noncurrent), deferred inflows, and net position (total assets and deferred outflows of resources minus total liabilities and deferred inflows of resources) of the College.
-This statement provides a fiscal snapshot of the College's financial position as of June 30, 2019.
+The Statement of Net Position presents the assets (current and noncurrent), deferred outflows, liabilities (current and noncurrent), deferred inflows, and net position (total assets and deferred outflows of resources minus total liabilities and deferred inflows) of the College.
+This statement provides a fiscal snapshot of the College's financial position as of June 30, 2021, as compared to June 30, 2020.
 The data provides readers of this statement information on assets available to continue operations, amounts due to vendors and employees; and the net position available for operations by the College.